gigiellen10/PacmanSFMLClone/README.md

 # Pacman Clone
 This project was my first ever graphical application--a remake of the classic Pacman game!
 With a slightly smaller game maze, this implementation emphisises the various Ghost AI algorithms, backend collision checking, and efficient handling of asychronous events triggered by user input.
+This project was submitted in the
+Summer 2024 WSU Crimson Game Jam Competition.

 ### Link to Demo Video: (link will be posted here).